SQL Server 2016 SP2 Cumulative Update 12: Fixes and New Features for Better Performance and Stability

 - “SQL Server crashes frequently” when you check a clustered columnstore index for corruption

-There’s also a new feature: the default system health Extended Events session can store way more data now, AND you can edit how much it holds!
+There is also a new feature: the default system health Extended Events session can store much more data now, and users can edit how much it holds.